-Treatments and daily schedules throughout long-term rehab programs are highly structured and often incorporate a number of treatment approaches and behavioral therapies.
-These involve personal reflection, addiction education, group and personal therapy sessions and even personal fitness.
+Treatments and daily schedules throughout long-term rehab programs are highly structured and often incorporate several treatment approaches and behavioral therapies.
+These involve personal reflection, addiction education, group and personal therapy sessions, and even personal fitness.
 All of these components work together to address the whole person (not just the addiction) and help residents understand the scope of their addiction, as well as experience true, lasting recovery.

 Benefits of Long-Term Drug & Alcohol Rehab

 - Daily structure helps instill healthy habits.
-A structured treatment approach consists of activities that help residents recognize their own harmful thoughts and actions and learn how to replace them with more constructive behaviors and life skills.
+A structured treatment approach at long-term drug treatment centers consists of activities that help residents recognize their own harmful thoughts and actions and learn how to replace them with more constructive behaviors and life skills.

 - There is no set time limit on recovery.
 Just as addiction presents itself in various ways, rehabilitation of the mind and body will not be exactly the same for everyone.
 Long-term rehab provides time for each client to progress through the recovery process at their own pace.

 - Treatment is highly personalized and comprehensive.
-Long-term treatment merges individualized counseling with group therapy and evidence-based treatments for a broad, comprehensive approach to addiction recovery.
-This is especially important for residents who are in need of a dual-diagnosis treatment plan to address psychological issues and substance abuse simultaneously.
+90-day residential treatment programs merge individualized counseling with group therapy and evidence-based treatments for a broad, comprehensive approach to addiction recovery.
+This is especially important for residents who need a dual-diagnosis treatment plan to address psychological issues and substance abuse simultaneously.